 Muharram is here - Idea 1 - Mark your homes with black

-Muharram is upon us…Inshallah over the next few days I will be sharing collective ideas on how we can make the next 10 days as inspiring and impactful to our children as possible.
-Please share your comments and ideas as they are invaluable!
+Muharram is upon us…Inshallah over the next few days I will be sharing ideas on how we can make the next 10 days as inspiring and impactful to our children as possible.
+These little things we do are not insignificant, as highlighted by Agha Panahian:

 Idea No 1.
 Let Our Homes Reflect Muharram: